TheSylex/bevy_gearbox/README.md

 - Spawn states and edges with `Source`, `Target`, `EdgeKind`, `EventEdge<E>`, `AlwaysEdge`, `After`.
 - Or load a scene authored with [`bevy_gearbox_editor`](https://github.com/DEMIURGE-studio/bevy_gearbox_editor).

+# !!!
+FOOTGUN ALERT !!!

+When manually building state machines through commands it is important to add the StateMachine component to your root last.
+This initializes the machine, and if you don't do this it will not initialized correctly.
+This is alleviated by using the [editor](https://github.com/DEMIURGE-studio/bevy_gearbox_editor).
+In the future this will be solved by building state machines through bsn.

 ## Compatibility

 | Crate               | Version | Bevy |